liferay/liferay-docs/devGuide/en/chapters/06-accessing-remote-services.markdown

 - `date` - A Date field.
 - `toggle` - a Boolean field.

-Now imagine you have 3 records in the list, and wish to retrieve them through this service.
+Now imagine you have three records in the list, and wish to retrieve them through this service.
 You might retrieve the records by implementing a JavaScript invocation like this one: